fabriciochamon/houdini-hips/README.md

 ### [Houdini instances to Maya](https://github.com/fabriciochamon/houdini-hips/raw/refs/heads/main/hips/instances_to_maya.zip)

 How to read and convert houdini point attributes into maya nParticles, with support for geo instancing (as alembic imports).
+Involves setting up attribute conversions in houdini > saving stuff as .abc > importing and running a python script in maya.

 ![](./thumbs/instances_to_maya.gif)